WangRongsheng/Aurora/README.md

 ## Acknowledgments

 This work is mainly done by the [Faculty of Applied Sciences](https://www.mpu.edu.mo/esca/zh/index.php) of the Macao Polytechnic University.
 The computational resources used in this work were obtained from AWS servers.
 The fine-tuning framework we used is [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), which brings a lot of convenience to our work.
 We also thank the public datasets from the open source community, such as [shareAI](https://huggingface.co/shareAI), [stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [GPT-4-LLM](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM).
+Most importantly we are very grateful to [Mistral AI](https://mistral.ai/), who are leading a new technology boom that will dramatically change the future of technology development.

 ## Citation
 If you find our work helpful, feel free to give us a cite.